tinyvision-ai-inc/tinyclunx33_public/Docs/som_mipi.md

 RAM, absent from the Connectivity SoM variant, leading to 6 or 14 differential pairs available.

+## Rationale

+Image sensors and other high-throughput components often come with [MIPI]() interfaces or other form of differential pair signaling.

+FPGAs can adapt to the full range of diversity of these MIPI or other fast interfaces, allowing to integrate the diversity of custom sensors with an USB3 interface at 5 Gbit/s.

 ## Hardware integration

 Each MIPI interface can have more or less differential pairs for the data lanes,